 Among religious bodies, does the Foundation support only Catholic institutions?

 While the Foundation supports many Catholic organizations and institutions, our giving is not restricted to specific denominations or faith groups.

 How have the Foundation’s funding priorities changed over recent years?

 The board of directors reviews and updates the Foundation’s program areas periodically.
 For example, past undertakings that are not currently among the Foundation’s program areas include our work in domestic violence, the Hilton/Early Head Start program, and our support of efforts to eradicate Guinea worm disease.

 What is the relationship between the Conrad N. Hilton Humanitarian Prize and Foundation strategic initiatives and programs?

 While they all improve the human condition around the globe, the Hilton Humanitarian Prize is administered separately from the rest of our program activities.
-Prize nominees are submitted through open nominations and are not required to focus on our priority areas.
+Prize nominees are submitted through open nominations and are not required to focus on our program areas.
 Following a rigorous vetting process, an independent international jury makes the final selection of the Prize recipient.
 We have, on occasion, subsequently invited some Prize recipients to partner with us in efforts that are directly related to our strategic initiatives and major programs.
 Learn more about Prize nominations, or find information for grantseekers.